-Terms: Stipend of $11,500 plus room, board and waiver of fees.
+Terms: Stipend of $11,500 plus room and board (in Athens) and waiver of fees.
+The Kress Fellowship specifically provides a stipend of $15,000 plus room and board (in Athens) and waiver of fees.
 A final report is due at the end of the award period, and the ASCSA expects that copies of all publications that result from research conducted as a Fellow of the ASCSA be contributed to the relevant library of the School.
 Students will be required to give a public presentation of their current research.

-Application: Submit application for “Associate Membership with Fellowship Application” online.
+Application: Submit an online application.
 The application will include the following:

 - An up-to-date curriculum vitae;

 - A project statement of no more than three single-spaced pages in length;